USEPA/StreamCatTools/cran-comments.md

 - Handles a web service being down in vignettes
 - Due to the lapse in government funding in federal agencies in the US, the web service StreamCatTools is built around may be down for some time
+- Because of the lapse in government funding in federal agencies in the US, I may not be able to respond readily to any CRAN emails to my government email account weber.marc@epa.gov but my personal email is mweber36@gmail.com

 -------